 3. Lack of visibility and control

 Accounting involves a lot of documents, from bills and invoices to bank statements and other financial information.
 This can be quite overwhelming and difficult to track if you have manual processes.
 For instance, monitoring and reporting payments can be difficult.
 It would require constant manual tracking, from data entry and processing to updating and reconciling the actual payments.

 4. Manual invoice approval process

 Invoices and bills require verification by department, project or team expenditure approvers.
 Manual or “electronic” email approval process is very inefficient.
 It is finance’s responsibility to pay an invoice or bill on time and ensure business continuity.
-But, if the document is misplaced or still on approvers desk, it will take time and effort to trace back a mistake.
-Manual control of simple or complex document approval workflow is extremely difficult and a human resource hungry process.
+But, if the document is misplaced or still on an approver's desk, it will take time and effort to trace back a mistake.
+Manual control of simple or complex document approval workflow is extremely difficult and a human resource-hungry process.

 5. Lack of security

 Security is one of the biggest challenges with manual accounting.
-Since you’re dealing with paper documents, it would be very difficult to track and monitor sensitive business and customer information.
+As you’re dealing with paper documents, it is very difficult to track and monitor sensitive business and customer information.